dayanruben/swift-android-examples/hello-swift-raw-jni-library/README.md

 # Swift as Android Library

-This example demonstrates how to package Swift code as a reusable Android library.
+This example demonstrates how to package Swift code as a reusable Android library, without the use of swift-java interoperability support, just by using raw JNI.
 It shows how to create a Swift library that can be consumed by other Android applications, making Swift functionality available as a standard Android library component.

 ## Overview